DreymaR/BigBagKbdTrixPKL/Source/README.md

 	- The ß§/þÞ/ŋŊ ligatures from the Colemak-eD AltGr layers were added to the RingAbove-Lig dead key as spares.
 	- Moved Cmk-eD/VK as subdirs under a Colemak folder, like other layouts are organized (`Layouts\MainLay\3LA-LT[-LayVar]_KbT[_Mods]`).
 	- The Tarmak layout folders were also renamed to use the standard format.
 Tarmak step # is now a Tm# Layout Variant.
-	- The layout shortcuts for EPKL_Layouts files were tweaked somewhat, renaming `@L` to `@V` (for Variant) and making the underscore before `@K` explicit.
+	- The layout shortcuts for EPKL_Layouts files were tweaked somewhat, renaming Variant from `@L` to `@V` and making the underscore before `@K` explicit.
 	- Switching Slash and Backslash for Wide modded Extend brings the WheelLeft/Right keys together.
-Used it for Colemak-CAWS-ISO.
+Used it for Colemak-ISO-CAWS.
 Less intuitive for (C)AWide Ext2.
-	- Added a `LayMain(\3LA)` setting and `@M` shortcut for the main layout in the Layouts files.
+	- Added a `LayMain(\3LA)` setting and `@L` shortcut for the main layout in the Layouts files.
 It may specify a 3-Letter Abbreviation (3LA) for subfolder names.
 	- If not set directly, the 3-Letter Abbreviation is found from the Tables file.
 Failing that, the three first letters of LayMain are used.
 	- Renamed the KLM key code `_DT` (OEM_PERIOD) to `_PD` and `_EQ` (OEM_PLUS) to `_PL` for better compatibility with the actual VK names.
 Also updated the HIG files.
 	- Added a 'hideImageState' setting to hide certain help image shift states.
 Some users may want only AltGr, Extend and dead key images to show.